Behavior

 Centuries later, that same behavior still drives your dog’s habit of staring at you across the living room.

 Modern science helps explain how deep this bond runs.
-Researchers at the Yale Canine Cognition Center found that domestication sharpened dogs’ ability to follow human gaze — a skill even closely related wolves rarely master.
-In their experiments, dogs easily used human eye direction to locate hidden food, while wolves raised with people struggled.
-The takeaway: dogs didn’t just learn to look at us; they evolved to think with us.
+Researchers at the Yale Canine Cognition Center found that dogs naturally follow human eye direction to locate hidden food, a skill even human-raised wolves struggle to master.

 In essence, eye contact became a kind of shared language.
 What once signaled danger between predator and prey turned into a cooperative signal — a way to coordinate, anticipate, and connect.